bradgarropy/bradgarropy.com/content/posts/lcd-marquee.md

 ## 📋 project planning

-The goal of the project was to have an LCD screen that displayed messages real time as users sent them to me.
+The goal of the project was to have an LCD screen that displayed messages in real time as users sent them to me.
 There would be a web application with a form that allows users to submit messages.
 I also wanted the web application to be real time as well, so it should also be able to receive and display the same messages as the LCD.

 ## ⚡ hardware and microcontroller

 Starting with the hardware, I hooked up the [LCD screen][lcd] to my [Raspberry Pi 5][pi].
-Even though the LCD had many inputs and outputs, the version I had simplified it down to only four wires.
+Even though the LCD had many inputs and outputs, the module I used simplified the connection to only four wires.

 ![lcd marquee][circuit-diagram]

 With just a few [lines of python][scroll-message] I had text scrolling across the screen.
-If you're interested in the full source code, you can find it in my [lcd-marquee-pi][lcd-marquee-pi] repository
+If you're interested in the full source code, you can find it in my [lcd-marquee-pi][lcd-marquee-pi] repository.

 ## ⏱️ realtime

 Now came the interesting part, setting up some sort of real time system to accept and deliver messages.
 Apparently in the IoT world there is a standard for this kind of stuff called [MQTT][mqtt].
 Many hosts implement these protocols, so I went with [HiveMQ][hive-mq] to set up the MQTT service.

-The setup was super quick from the HiveMQ dashboard, the next step was implementing clients for both the JavaScript web application and the Python running on the microcontroller.
+The setup was super quick from the HiveMQ dashboard.
+The next step was implementing clients for both the JavaScript web application and the Python running on the microcontroller.
 Luckily there are libraries in both languages for MQTT that were easy to configure.

 ![hivemq console][hivemq-console]